ArvindRNambiar/Next-Sentence-Predictor/README.md

 4.Bug fixes and optimizations to enhance the performance and reliability of the project.

-Documentation improvements to provide clear instructions for users and contributors.
+5.Documentation improvements to provide clear instructions for users and contributors.